-Note: A bus pass purchase is counted here as one trip, although a daily or monthly pass could serve more trips.
+Note: A bus pass purchase is counted here as one trip,

 Figure 48: RideSource Trips in December 2017.
 On a typical weekday, RideSource provides almost 2,000 trips per day.
 Approximately one-third of these trips are provided by right to customers eligible through the Americans with Disabilities Act (ADA).
 Two-thirds of trips are paid for by a variety of medical and human service programs, primarily Medicaid through the Oregon Health Plan.